 Traveling with young children tends to present a lot of issues.
 But, I have found that traveling with teens brings a whole different bag of issues with it.
-Here’s some of the “issues” I’ve either experienced or heard about from friends, when traveling with teens:
+Here are some of the “issues” I’ve either experienced or heard about from friends when traveling with teens:

 - They eat a LOT!
 And it’s expensive when on the road.
-And, they are picky!!
+And sometimes, they are picky!!

 - They want their own room/space.
 Again, expensive!

 - They want to sleep in and waste the days.